zuozhenggh/learning-library/data-management-library/big-data/bds/bds-create-cluster/bds-create-cluster.md

 **Note:**
-For better performance and scalability, change the above specs appropriately.
+For better performance and scalability, change the preceding specifications appropriately.
 Consider **DensIO** shapes (with direct attached storage) and **Bare Metal** shapes.

 When you create the cluster, the **Create Cluster** wizard will prompt you to provide information about your network and to make choices based on your network.
-To prepare for those questions, see [Create a Network](https://docs.oracle.com/en/cloud/paas/big-data-service/user/create-network.html#GUID-36C46027-65AB-4C9B-ACD7-2956B2F1B3D4).
+To prepare for those questions, see [Create a Network](https://docs.oracle.com/en/cloud/paas/big-data-service/user/create-network.html#GUID-36C46027-65AB-4C9B-ACD7-2956B2F1B3D4) and refer to **Lab1: Setup the BDS Environment** seen in the menu on the right.

 Create the cluster as follows: